-Where is the Big Dipper at nightfall and early evening now?
+Tonight … can you find the Big Dipper at nightfall and early evening?
 As seen from the Northern Hemisphere, this most famous of star patterns – the Big Dipper – lurks low in the northwest after sunset and quickly sinks below the horizon for those at southerly latitudes.
 It’s tough (or impossible) to spot the Big Dipper over the horizon on autumn evenings from the southern half of the united States.
 But the pattern is visible all night from northerly latitudes, albeit low in the sky.
 And, before dawn around now, we’ll all find the Big Dipper ascending in the northeast.

 To find the Big Dipper’s place in the sky, remember the phrase: spring up and fall down.
 That’s because the Big Dipper shines way high in the sky on spring evenings but close to the horizon in autumn.

 The distances of the stars in the Dipper reveal something interesting about them: five of these seven stars have a physical relationship in space.
 That’s not always true of patterns on our sky’s dome.
 Most star patterns are made up of unrelated stars at vastly different distances.

 But Merak, Mizar, Alioth, Megrez and Phecda are part of a single star grouping.
 They probably were born together from a single cloud of gas and dust, and they’re still moving together as a family.

 The other two stars in the Dipper – Dubhe and Alkaid – are unrelated to each other and to the other five.
 They are moving in an entirely different direction.
 Thus millions of years from now the Big Dipper will have lost its familiar dipper-like shape.

 Here are the star distances to the Dipper’s stars:

 Alioth 81 light-years

 Megrez 81 light-years

 Dubhe 124 light-years